 - Smallish Sign-Up Bonus.
 Though easy to attain, this card’s sign-up bonus isn’t particularly generous.
 The most it’s reliably worth is $31.25 when redeemed for RCI Member Rewards.
 If you redeem for Resort Dollars, it’s worth approximately $20.
-If you’re looking for a more generous sign-up bonus, check out Chase Freedom Unlimited, which pays out up to $175 in cash when you spend $500 within three months of opening your account.
+If you’re looking for a more generous sign-up bonus, check out Chase Freedom Unlimited, which pays out $150 in cash when you spend $500 within three months of opening your account.

 - Few Value-Added Benefits.
 RCI Elite Rewards Mastercard has few value-added benefits, such as travel perks or complimentary extended warranties.
 Many competing cash back credit cards, including Blue Cash Everyday Card from American Express, include generous benefits that can come in handy on the road, in the store, or at home.